Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 + Dishwasher:

-1. Placing a large amount of dishes, cutlery, and utensils without respecting the recommended space can result in inefficient washing performance and risk damage to spray arms.
+1. Placing many dishes, cutlery, and utensils without respecting the recommended space can result in inefficient washing performance and risk damage to spray arms.

 + Refrigerator: